msa-em/nanocartography/nanocartography.md

 typically not standard to most microscopes.

-Using the tilt methodologies developed in previously, a grain boundary in [any orientation can be tilted on edge by collecting two tilt conditions]{.underline} where an interface width is measured at each tilt condition (provided reasonable assumptions of sample thickness and tilt range of a given holder).
+Using the tilt methodologies developed in previously, a grain boundary in {u}`any orientation can be tilted on edge by collecting two tilt conditions` where an interface width is measured at each tilt condition (provided reasonable assumptions of sample thickness and tilt range of a given holder).
 When the boundary is tilted against its long axis in a purely orthogonal manner in a known quantity (φ in